stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-redhat7/compile-using-redhat7-for-57.md

 ...... cmake  libgtest.a  libgtest_main.a
 ```
 ### Step 4.
 Compile StoneDB
 Currently, StoneDB has two branches: StoneDB-5.6 (for MySQL 5.6) and StoneDB-5.7 (for MySQL 5.7).
 The link provided in this topic is to the source code package of StoneDB-5.7.
-In the following example,the source code package is saved to the root directory.
+In the following example, the source code package is saved to the root directory.
 ```shell
 cd /
 git clone https://github.com/stoneatom/stonedb.git